newser/TitanSDK/README.md

 #### TLS

-### Better architecture
+## Framework

-TitanSDK provides a way of architect software system:
+TitanSDK provides a better way of architect software system:
 - each module runs in a fiber. fibers can be in same or different threads, i.e. module A's fiber and B's are in a thread, while module C's fiber runs in another thread.
 - modules can communicate with each other, via sending and receiving fiber events.
 - module can do io and receives fiber events at same time.